benpugh/dsp-controller/README.md

 # DSP Controller

-A Teensy-based controller that translates CAN bus audio commands from a car stereo into serial commands for a DSP amplifier.
+A Teensy-based controller that translates CAN bus audio commands from a car stereo into serial commands for a DSP-408.

 ## Requirements